In SQL relational databases, a view lets you pre-specify a query so that you can quickly see its results.

 In the Create View dialog, name the view and click OK.

-Your view is displayed in the Connection Tree, under the database where your collection is located, within a separate folder called Views.
+Your view is shown in the Connection Tree, under the database where your collection is located, within a separate folder called Views.